Noticed a change in your score reporting? Here’s how score aggregation is improving your results

 The key impact of score aggregation is that it makes every model better.
 However, you might also notice changes to individual scores, and here’s why:

-• More reliable predictions: Instead of introducing potential spikes from scoring based on aggregated traits, we now rely on aggregated scores, which reflect a more stable signal.
+• More reliable predictions: Instead of introducing potential spikes from scoring based on aggregated datapoints, we now rely on aggregated scores, which reflect a more stable signal.

 • More inclusive modeling: Even when we can’t fully identify an individual, we can still provide a meaningful prediction using data from their household or surrounding population.